 Something else we’ve noticed is the amount of wild cattle that roam the lands; cows, camels, horses all just graze together without any fences.
 We have been covering large distances here, across huge sandy plains, it’s tiring but stunning.

 We were riding East through the middle of Kazakhstan and were planning on going South to the Aral Sea.
 However, my bike (Beastie) started to play up.
 Beastie not starting has been getting worse.
 Bump starting isn’t easy when lands are as flat as they are here.
 Instead of South, we headed to the nearest big city which is Aktobe to have a better chance at finding parts.
 After further investigation, it turns out the starter motor has gone.
 We currently have a local mechanic helping us source part but it's not going to arrive for a few days yet.

 We are in a hostel, getting a load of work done, catching up on our YouTube episodes.
 It’s come as a blessing in disguise.
 We didn’t actually realize how tired we were.
 Since setting off we haven’t stayed anywhere longer than two nights, this forced rest is probably good for us.
-It has however put us behind schedule.
+It has, however, put us behind schedule.
 So, as soon as Beastie is ready we’ll have to make up for lost time.
 I’m already excited to get back on the road and head to the Aral Sea!

 21 May 2018